Alexander Lukashenko: Third term (2006–2010)

 After Lukashenko confirmed he was running for re-election in 2005, opposition groups began to seek a single candidate.
 On 16 October 2005, on the Day of Solidarity with Belarus, the political groups Zubr and Third Way Belarus encouraged all opposition parties to rally behind one candidate to oppose Lukashenko in the 2006 election.
 Their chosen candidate was Alexander Milinkevich.
 Lukashenko reacted by saying that anyone going to opposition protests would have their necks wrung "as one might a duck".
 On 19 March 2006, exit polls showed Lukashenko winning a third term in a landslide, amid opposition reports of vote-rigging and fear of violence.
 The Belarusian Republican Youth Union gave Lukashenko 84.2% and Milinkevich 3.1%.
-Gallup, Inc., an internationally renowned American analytics company, noted that the Belarusian Republican Youth Union is a government-controlled organization and released the exit poll results before noon on election day, even though voting stations did not close until 8 pm.
+Gallup, Inc., an internationally renowned US analytics company, noted that the Belarusian Republican Youth Union is a government-controlled organisation and released the exit poll results before noon on election day, even though voting stations did not close until 20:00.

 Belarusian authorities vowed to prevent any large-scale demonstrations following the election (such as those that marked the Orange Revolution in Ukraine).
 Despite their efforts, the opposition had the largest number of demonstrators in years, with nightly protests in Minsk continuing for a number of days after the election.
 The largest protest occurred on election night; reporters for the Associated Press estimated that approximately 10,000 people turned out.
-Election observers from the Russia-led Commonwealth of Independent States (CIS) and the Organization for Security and Co-operation in Europe (OSCE) differed on the Belarusian election.
+Election observers from the Russia-led Commonwealth of Independent States (CIS) and the Organisation for Security and Co-operation in Europe (OSCE) differed on the Belarusian election.

 Dmitry Medvedev and Alexander Lukashenko observed the final phase of the Zapad-2009 strategic exercises that took place in Baranavichy, Belarus.